 Old fashioned marketing principles in the digital world

-How to build your business with social media
+How to grow your business with social media

-I wrote an article titled “Talking to your neighbours in the days of Facebook” a year and a half ago about how to engage with your target market and why static websites don’t cut it anymore.
+I wrote an article titled “Talking to your neighbours in the days of Facebook” a while ago about how to engage with your target market online and why static websites don’t cut it anymore.

 What I wrote then is just as true today, but more so… Much more so.

 Because no longer is it just about your website and how good it looks, it’s all about online engagement and integration with the social media outlets.
 The old saying holds just as true today as it did 50 years ago: “People do business with people they Know, Like and Trust”.
 If there is no Trust, there will be no business.
 The quickest way we build trust is through word-of-mouth (that’s when someone I trust, a friend or family member, assures me that I can trust you).
 And these days, online and specifically on social media is where word-of-mouth marketing happens.
 Social media is where people get to Know, Like and Trust you.